 After packing away all the Christmas decorations, this time of year always gets me thinking about having a good old clear out and a bit of a tidy up.
 I often take a look around my home in January and pick out the things I haven’t used over the past year.
 With space at a premium in my tiny home, these are often the first things to clear out, and I love to make a bit of extra money in the new year by selling off a few unused bits and pieces.
 If something has been put aside just because it has become broken or needs a spruce-up, this is the time of year that I get stuck into new makeover projects and try to make the most of the things I have.
-This week I’ve tried to breathe new life into an old chair with Rust-Oleum.
+This week I’ve tried to breathe new life into an old chair with some Rust-Oleum paint that I have beed gifted.
 I have a few of these chairs in the shed, waiting to be fixed and slowing growing a layer of mould.
 Each chair either had a wobbly leg, a missing seat or a rickety back support so I enlisted my husband to help me put together the best bits of all these higgledy-piggledy chairs to make one usable seat.
 After a thorough cleaning and leaving the wood to dry out in the warm for a while, the chair was ready to be painted.

 I was hoping to make my quick makeover as easy as possible, yet I wanted to get a good finish rather than a slapdash result.
 I therefore turned to Rust-Oluem’s new range of brush-on chalky finish furniture paints, which can be painted straight on to wood without any sanding or undercoats.
 I picked out a rich ink blue shade for my chair to create an eye-catching spare seat for the conservatory.
 I also wanted to add a little opulence to the design so I also chose a metallic finish furniture paint in gold as an undercoat so that I could distress the blue top coat and see a touch of gold glinting through.
 I wanted to be thrifty with my paint, so I planned to brush on the gold paint only in the places where I intended to sand it back after covering with the blue paint.
 When I saw how far just a small amount of the paint went, I decided that I could spare some more paint and give the whole chair a coat of gold.
 I still hardly used any of the tin, so there’s plenty left for other projects in the future.
 Perhaps creating a gilded throne would have been a better use for my chair?!
 You can see from my photos that the gold paint needs a thorough mixing when you open it, but it soon looked gloriously gold after a quick stir.
 It’ll be great for sprucing up photo frames, making DIY gifts, and I’m already planning to make my own Christmas decorations for next year using this sumptuous gold colour.